 Not all measures for all relevant areas of cancer progress could be included in this report.
 In some cases, trend information on a national level is not available.
-In other cases, there is no reliable information at this time.
-Although dramatic advances have been made in the treatment of many cancers and the report cites progress made in the treatment of breast and colorectal cancers, a national data system for tracking and assessing progress over time is not yet in place.
-Some measures such as quality of life, while important in assessing the cancer burden, were not included because there simply is no consensus on how best to track those measures in a population at this time.
-Future editions of the report will include these as well as population-level measures like the one in this edition describing state laws on smoke-free air.
+In other cases, there is no reliable information at the time of report publication.
+Although dramatic advances have been made in the treatment of many cancers (breast and colorectal cancers are two of the featured sites in the report), a national data system for tracking and assessing progress over time is not yet in place.
+Some measures such as quality of life, while important in assessing the cancer burden, are not included because there simply is no consensus on how best to track those measures in a population at this time.
+As data and information become available, future editions of the report will include new such measures (e.g., population-level measures like the one in this edition describing state smoke-free air laws).